ozzi7/Brainy/README.md

 *000 000 110 001 001 111 000 011 000 111 011 313 201 110 411 101 ...*

-if the network was trained to output the sequence with 6 timesteps delay but failed to achieve 100% accuracy.
+if the network was trained to shift the output sequence 6 steps into the future but failed to achieve 100% accuracy.

 ## Neuro-evolution

-### Algorithm 1
+### Algorithm

 The network can be trained with a neuroevolution algorithm similar to the one described [here](https://arxiv.org/pdf/1712.06567.pdf).